-In many cases you might want to encrypt traffic between your client and the server.
-To do that you can specify that the server should use HTTPS protocol rather than HTTP.
+In many cases, you might want to encrypt traffic between your client and the server.
+To do that, you can specify that the server should use the HTTPS protocol rather than HTTP.

-In addition to that you can specify certificate authority's certificate (aka root certificate) in
+In addition to that, you can specify the certificate authority's certificate (aka root certificate) in:

 - ssl_ca certificate authority's certificate file

 - with CA

 ssl_ca = ca-cert.pem ssl_cert = server-cert.pem ssl_key = server-key.pem

 These steps will help you generate the SSL certificates using the 'openssl' tool.